CsatiZoltan/t8code-wiki/Installation.md

 ```

 #### Notes for cloning from a newly created fork
 (Release) tags are not automatically copied to a fork.
 But since the configure script determines the t8code version through the git tags, they have to be present.
 Otherwise the configure and make step will fail.
-Therefore, it may be necessary, to set the [upsteam](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) remote repository and to update the tags on the fork:
+Therefore, it may be necessary to set the [upsteam](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) remote repository and to update the tags on the fork:
 ``` bash
 git fetch --tags upstream
 git push --tags